vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 If a capture attempt is made more than 7 days after the payment has been initiated and the reservation has been released by the bank, Vipps will make a new payment request to the bank.
 If the account has sufficient funds, the payment will be successful.

-If the user's account has insufficient funds at this time, the payment will fail.
+If the user's account has insufficient funds at this time, the payment will either succeed and put the customer's card/account in the negative (as an overdraft), or fail because the customer's card/account can not be put into the negative.
+Vipps does not control the behaviour of the customer's card or account.

 In many cases the bank will have a register of expired reservations and they will force it through if the account allows this.
 This will put the account in the negative.